 Feedbacks can count in general questions related to workplace assets.
 This may include their thoughts about the available amenities, any concern they might have in particular about their work, and things like that.
-This gives you a general idea about the things that as a manager you need to pay attention to before diving deeper into the key issues.
+This gives you a general idea about what you need to pay attention to before diving deeper into the critical issues as a manager.

 2. Employee Engagement Surveys

 Employee engagement surveys help you understand and measure how motivated your employees feel about their work.
-It talks about how the issues that may hinder the employees from giving out their best performance like poor communication, team issues, relationship with the management, and so on.
-When you run such surveys and act on rectifying the issues your employees feel confident as it encourages them to openly share their views and concerns.
+It talks about how the issues may hinder the employees from giving out their best performance, like poor communication, team issues, relationship with the management, etc. When you run such surveys and act on rectifying the issues, your employees feel confident.
+And it encourages them to share their views and concerns openly.

 3. One on One Meetings with Employees

-One on one meetings are really important if you want to know your employees inside-out.
-Such meetings help employees speak out about their issues in a detailed manner.
-Further, it facilitates the managers to properly understand the employees and put forward personalized suggestions based on their own experiences.
-Also, if you’re up with the idea of 1:1’s then implement an open-door policy as well so that employees can confidently approach you when required.
+One-on-one meetings are crucial if you want to know your employees inside-out.
+Such discussions help employees speak out about their issues in a detailed manner.
+Further, it facilitates the managers to understand the employees properly and put forward personalized suggestions based on their own experiences.
+Also, if you're up to with the idea of 1:1's, then implement an open-door policy as well so that employees can confidently approach you when required.

 4. Suggestion Box

-This is a very classic yet effective way to help the employees speak out with complete anonymity.
-The suggestion box allows employees to tip-off its management about any ongoing problems for timely intervention and stop it from escalating even further.
-It ensures that employees who truly care about their organization have a medium to raise their voice without the fear of being judged by their peers or others around them.
+This is a very traditional yet effective way to help the employees speak out with complete anonymity.
+The suggestion box allows employees to tip-off their management about any ongoing problems for timely intervention and stops them from escalating further.
+It ensures that employees who genuinely care about their organization have a medium to raise their voice without the fear of being judged by their peers or others around them.

-Having these kinds of employee voice mechanisms in place helps employers to keep check of things happening around the workplace as well as it ascertains the fact that whatever the employees say there’s always someone to hear them out.
+Having these kinds of employee voice mechanisms helps employers keep check of things happening around the workplace and ascertains the fact that whatever the employees say, there's always someone to hear them out.

 5. Allowing Interested and Well-performing Employees to Participate in High-level Meetings.

-As discussed before employees now want to register their voice by putting up their ideas and take part in the decision making process.
-If you have a small team then it’s easy for all to submit their suggestions but if you’ve got a large group of employees then things might become a bit tricky.
+As discussed above, employees now want to register their voices by putting up their ideas and take part in the decision-making process.
+If you have a small team, it's easy for all to submit their suggestions, but if you've got a large group of employees, things might become tricky.

 So, in this case, you can pick out those employees who are really performing well or have shown keen interest in any ongoing work and let them present their ideas in board-level meetings.
-This would not only bring fresh ideas to the desk but will motivate others to perform better for getting themselves involved in high-level business processes.
+This would bring fresh ideas to the desk and motivate others to perform better for getting themselves involved in high-level business processes.